tinymce/tinymce-docs/_includes/configuration/text-color.md

 ## text_color

-The`textcolor` plugin adds the forecolor/backcolor button controls that enable you to pick colors from a color picker and apply these to text.
+The`textcolor` component adds the forecolor/backcolor button controls that enable you to pick colors from a color picker and apply these to text.
 It adds a toolbar button to enable this functionality.

 **Type:** `String`